tomography/mpiarray/README.md

 NOTE: The unpadded data should have a one-to-one correspondence to a single MPI process (data should only be present in a single unpadded region and all data should be represented by the unpadded regions).

 Similar Python packages:
 MpiArray is similar to distarray.
 The main difference is that mpiarray never uses pickling or Python slices to send data.
 Everything is sent directly using MPI calls.
-This is more efficient and supports large array sizes (distarray seemed to have a 4GB limit), however it requires that the arrays always be c contiguous in memory.  distarray has a more general set of array distributions supported.
+This is more efficient and supports large array sizes (distarray seemed to have a 4GB limit).  distarray has a more general set of array distributions supported.